-Jeff Bezos’ Blue Origin files suit in federal court as it pursues a campaign to win a slice of NASA moon contract
+Jeff Bezos’s Blue Origin files suit in federal court as it pursues a campaign to win a slice of NASA moon contract

 Blue Origin, by contrast, has never flown to orbit, and the engines it is developing for that rocket, known as New Glenn, are behind schedule.

-Musk has pushed back against Blue Origin’s claims about Starship’s complexity, writing on Twitter that “16 flights is extremely unlikely.”
+Musk has pushed against Blue Origin’s claims about Starship’s complexity, writing on Twitter that “16 flights is extremely unlikely.”
 The maximum he said would be eight flights — and it could be as few as four — to fill the 1,200-ton tanks of the Starship version designed for the moon.

 “However, even if it were 16 flights with docking, this is not a problem,” he wrote.
 “SpaceX did more than 16 orbital flights in first half of 2021 & and has docked with Station (much harder than docking with our won ship) over 20 times.”